- What causes BPH?

 According to the American Cancer Society, not being active is a key factor that can increase a person’s risk of cancer.

-Countless studies have shown that exercise can prevent prostate enlargement and help to manage BPH symptoms.
+Countless studies show that exercise can prevent prostate enlargement and help to manage BPH symptoms.

-A meta-analysis involving 43,083 men looked at the relationship between physical activity and benign prostatic hyperplasia (BPH).
+A meta-analysis involving 43,083 men looks at the relationship between physical activity and benign prostatic hyperplasia (BPH).

-The results suggested that men undertaking moderate or vigorous physical activity were less likely to develop BPH compared with prolonged sedentary time.
+The results suggest that men undertaking moderate or vigorous physical activity were less likely to develop BPH compared with prolonged sedentary time.

-For more information on the benefits of exercise on prostate health click here.
+Find out more information on the benefits of exercise on prostate health here.

 Pelvic Floor Training

-Pelvic floor training commonly referred to as Kegel exercises, has been shown to help strengthen pelvic muscles.
-These muscles make sure that the bladder, rectum, as well as the small intestines, are all in place.
+Many studies show pelvic floor training, or Kegel exercises, can help strengthen your pelvic muscles.
+These muscles make sure that the bladder, rectum, as well as small intestines, are all in place.

 When these muscles are weak due to prostate cancer surgery, for example, incontinence from urine and feces may increase.